yashpandav/Currency_Converter/README.md

 2. Add the amount you want to convert.

-3. Selcet country currency code of the currency you wanted to convert into the other currency currency code.
+3. Selcet country currency code of the currency you wanted to convert into the other country currency code.

 4. Click on convert button.